JuliaAstro/Transits.jl/README.md

 ## Citations

-If you use Transits.jl or a derivative of it in your work please consider citing it (DOI to be made).
+If you use Transits.jl or a derivative of it in your work please consider citing it at the [Zenodo DOI](https://doi.org/10.5281/zenodo.4544095).
 If you use `PolynomialLimbDark` or `QuadLimbDark` please also cite [Agol et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020AJ....159..123A/abstract) and [Luger et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019AJ....157...64L/abstract).